-If you are still wavering in your decision to study abroad in Canada (include internal link to destination page), here’s the one reason that will convince you:
+If you are still wavering in your decision to study abroad in Canada, here’s the one reason that will convince you:

 Canada’s higher education system is world-class, hands down.
 The country is home to prestigious universities with high graduate employability, excellent academics, and high research impact.